Dodge Durango Insurance Rates

 Rates are averaged for all Dodge Durango models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on auto insurance consists of being a safe and courteous driver, having a good credit score, being claim-free, and maximizing policy discounts.
-Comparison shop every year by obtaining price quotes from direct companies, and also from insurance agencies where you live.
+Finding better rates on car insurance not only requires being a good driver, but also having a positive credit history, not filing small claims, and qualifying for all possible discounts.
+Compare prices every couple of years by obtaining price quotes from direct carriers, and also from several local insurance agents.

-Below is a quick rundown of the coverage data raised in the charts and tables above.
+The following list is a brief review of the material that was covered in the charts and tables above.

 If you get multiple quotes, you could save over $100 on insurance for your Dodge Durango.
 Just one more reason to start shopping around for a new insurer.
 How much does a 2011 Dodge Durango cost?
 Use our free tool below to find everything from the cost of a Dodge Durango 2011 to the cost of Durango RT insurance or Dodge Durango SRT insurance.